 Writing with the James Bay Cree "Since the original publication of Sweet Bloods, we’ve embarked on a number of related projects.
 For instance, we recorded the book into audio format.
 The reader is Cree artist/musician Matthew Iserhoff of Juno-winning group CerAmony.
 Iserhoff lives in a Cree and Inuit community on Hudson Bay called Whapmagoostui or Kuujjuarapik, depending on whether you’re on the Cree or Inuit side of town.
 The community has no connecting roads, no cell reception, and limited bandwidth, so we couldn’t use the usual file-sharing technologies."

-An article from Ruth Dyckfehderau on the process of creating Sweet Bloods and all its different incarnations.
+An article from the University of Alberta Faculty of Arts on the process of creating Sweet Bloods and all its different incarnations.

 Ruth Dyckfehderau on scholarly writing and storytelling: guest blog post on PassItDown.com In this guest blog post for Pass It Down, Ruth writes about the evolution of Sweet Bloods, her own writing practice, and explores the differences and similarities between scholarly writing and storytelling.